CochinoChingon/sucias/_posts/2022-05-23-the-results-are-in.md

 ---
 title: The Results are in
 date: 2022-05-23
-summary: 'Jared is back, this time we talk about his journey in the dating world.
+excerpt: 'Jared is back, this time we talk about his journey in the dating world.
 His previous luck, or lack thereof and how a little push from your friendly neighborhood Sucio Supreme helped him step up his game, get a girlfriend and by the sound of it, keep her longer than he has in the past.'
 header:
   overlay_image: /images/show-logo.png
   overlay_filter: 0.5
 ---

-<iframe src='https://embed.podcasts.apple.com/us/podcast/the-results-are-in/id1548173787?i=1000563244618&itsct=podcast_box_player&itscg=30200&ls=1&amp;theme=dark' height='175' frameborder='0' allowtransparency='true' allow='encrypted-media''></iframe>
+<iframe src='https://open.spotify.com/embed/episode/2f2MgrLPrYuGKlsge3gcGp' width='100%' height='232' frameborder='0' allowtransparency='true' allow='encrypted-media'></iframe>

 Jared is back, this time we talk about his journey in the dating world.
 His previous luck, or lack thereof and how a little push from your friendly neighborhood Sucio Supreme helped him step up his game, get a girlfriend and by the sound of it, keep her longer than he has in the past.